-2. Roles and responsibilities
+Roles and Responsibilities

 Role Responsibility Directors Be informed of any material concerns raised that call into question the culture of the organisation.
-CEO (Chief Executive Officer) Ensure policy and procedure enacted appropriately Executive Ensure procedures correctly followed Leadership Team Take immediate action following any whistleblower disclosure Senior Leadership Review and analyse any whistleblower disclosures.
-Team Establish practices that ensure the organisation is acting lawfully and ethically.
-Communicate, consult and provide instruction, training and supervision to workers regarding risks and control measures put in place Service Manager or on call Establish practices which protect people's right and ensure reasonable and foreseeable situations which could give rise to increased risk of abuse, neglect and or exploitation are identified in their area of responsibility and risk controls put in place.
-Risk & Quality Manager Coordinate whistleblower support as required Employee Experience Team Take immediate action in response to all allegations of abuse or suspected abuse.
-Provide procedures, tools and templates to support systematic identification, reporting and minimization of abuse, neglect and exploitation and abuse risk management including supporting managers with reporting requirements All workers Undertake risk assessments in line with Risk Management policy and
+Group Chief Executive Officer (CEO) Ensure policy enacted appropriately.
+Executive Leadership Team (ELT) Ensures procedures correctly followed.
+Take immediate action following any whistleblower disclosure.
+Review and analyse any whistleblower disclosures.
+Senior/Regional Leadership Team Establish practices which protect people's rights and ensure reasonable and foreseeable situations which could give rise to increased risk of dishonest or illegal activity including abuse, neglect and or exploitation are identified in their area of responsibility and risk controls put in place.
+General Manager Safety & Quality First point of contact with external service provider for whistleblowing services.
+Report to Board, CEO and ELT on reports received.
+Support internal disclosure recipients and investigators as required.
+Coordinate support for whistleblowers as required.
+People Experience Team Take immediate action in response to all allegations of dishonest or illegal activity including abuse or suspected abuse.
+Provide procedures, tools and templates to support systematic identification, reporting and minimization of dishonest or illegal activity including abuse, neglect and exploitation and risk management including supporting managers with reporting requirements.
+All Workers (employees) Undertake risk assessments as and when directed by managers.
+Implement control measures in accordance with this procedure.
+Report instances or suspected instances of dishonest or illegal activity including abuse, neglect or exploitation.